- The reality of the SAP Partnership Program is far different than what is usually presented.

 - The SAP Consulting partners act as arms of SAP, rig software selections, and help with SAP account control.

-- A Vibrant Vendor Ecosystem?: The partnership program is used as evidence that SAP has a vendor ecosystem and that it allows other software vendors to participate in this ecosystem to mutual benefit.
+- A Vibrant Vendor Ecosystem?: The partnership program is used as evidence that SAP has a vendor ecosystem and allows other software vendors to participate in this ecosystem to mutual benefit.

-- Partner’s Freedom of Expression?: Not a single word is uttered regarding what happens to the rights of expression in the partner vendors.
+- Partner’s Freedom of Expression?: Not a single word is uttered regarding what happens to the partner vendors’ rights of expression.

 - A Pro-Competitive Tool? : Appearances to the contrary, SAP uses the vendor partner program as an anti-competitive tool, something for which it is close to impossible to find published material.